14-21 August

 Before each voyage, we meet everyone personally through a video call.
 This helps align expectations and ensures the crew dynamics work well together - because remarkable voyages are shaped by remarkable crew

-On board Perola do Mar, we sail with a crew of 10:
+On board Perola do Mar, we sail

 • a captain,